jgmenu/jgmenu/README.md

 The jgmenu binary reads menu-items from *stdin* and draws a menu.

-A number of helpers (shell and C) exist to simplify the user interface and
+A number of helpers (shell, python and C) exist to simplify the user
-extend the feature-set.
+interface and extend the feature-set.

 For details, see the man pages: